unccd/Prais4-reporting-manual/SO2.md

   - Minimum metadata content as per the mandatory fields listed in Annex II.
 ```

 #### Step 2: Standardize the selected datasets

 The population and the land degradation datasets must be harmonized to the same grid cell size.
 For example, the WorldPop dataset and the SO 1-4 land degradation default dataset have resolutions of 100 and 250 metres, respectively and should be resampled to a common grid cell size.
 For the default data, the grid cell size for the analysis is fixed at the 250 metre resolution of the land degradation dataset to which the population data is resampled.
 Countries using alternative global or national datasets should assess them in terms of geographical projection and spatial resolution and standardize them through a resampling process in order to combine them in the analysis of population exposure to land degradation.

 The resampling, which must be carried out in a spatial data analysis software outside of PRAIS, should take into consideration that, for datasets representing population counts, changes in cell size implies changes in the number of people in each cell; a resampling method that ensures the integrity of the numerical data should be used, such as bilinear interpolation (avoid nearest neighbour techniques).

-#### Step 3: Estimate the female, male and total population count and percentage exposed to land degradation
+#### Step 3: Estimate the female, male and total population count and percentage of each population cohort exposed to land degradation

 ```{note}
 Related areas in the PRAIS 4 platform: tables SO2-3.T1 and SO2-3.T2